 Introduction to Native Methods in Java

-In this post, we will see a detailed explanation of the native methods in java.
+In this post, we will see a detailed explanation of the native methods in Java.
 We will see the basic syntax of it along with their working.
-There will be java code examples showing the use of native methods.
+There will be Java code examples showing the use of native methods.

-Here is a basic syntax of how native methods are used in java:
+Here is a basic syntax of how native methods are used in Java:

 [ public / protected / private] native [return-type] methodName ();

-How Native Method Works In Java?
+How Does Native Method Works In Java?

 Examples of Native Methods in Java